Top 10 Copenhagen family attractions when travelling with boys

 Explore the canals

-What sets Copenhagen apart from so many others capital cities is not just its friendly bike-riding locals but the canals that are spread throughout the city.
+What sets Copenhagen apart from so many other capital cities is not just its friendly bike-riding locals but the canals that are spread throughout the city.
 Luckily you don’t have to spend your time admiring them from the footpath.
 There are plenty of options for exploring them from closer to the water.
 If you’re feeling adventurous and energetic, head off on a kayak tour.
 Would you rather captain your own boat?
 You can hire a solar-powered picnic boat to explore on your own.
-However if you’d rather sit back and relax and rely on the expertise of others, then line up for a canal tour.
+However, if you’d rather sit back and relax and rely on the expertise of others, then line up for a canal tour.
 You’ll even get to see the surprisingly small Little Mermaid statue from the water.
 Some canal tours are included in the cost of a Copenhagen Card.

 The Round Tower

 The Round Tower provides an incredible view of the old part of Copenhagen and is a novel experience of walking (very fast walking when boys are involved) on a spiral walkway.
-To get to the top of this 17th century tower you will need to walk around 209 metres, even though the tower is only 36 metres tall.
+To get to the top of this 17th-century tower you will need to walk around 209 metres, even though the tower is only 36 metres tall.

 Mums, Dads and even boys of all ages are going to enjoy shopping along one of Europe’s longest pedestrian streets.
 You’ll find everything from iconic Danish brands like Royal Copenhagen, George Jensen and LEGO, to touristy gift shops, toy stores and big brand stores.
 There is also plenty of street entertainment to keep those waiting outside the shops happy.

 The chance of us ever being able to walk past the LEGO Store in Copenhagen was nil.
 The boys had been madly saving their money and dreaming of the day they would arrive into the country that was the home of LEGO.
 It made no difference that we were to head to LEGOLAND in a week, they needed their LEGO fix and they certainly got it.
-Not only was there wall to wall LEGO, but there were huge LEGO statues, and interactive technology that beamed a video on the wall of the making of the set that you were holding in your hands.
+Not only was there wall to wall LEGO, but there were huge LEGO statues and interactive technology that beamed a video on the wall of the making of the set that you were holding in your hands.
 Even I was seriously impressed.
 The LEGO store is along the main pedestrian shopping street Strøget.

 Ride a bike